oobabooga/text-generation-webui/docs/Extensions.md

 The repository above contains a directory of user extensions.

-If you create an extension, you are welcome to host it in a GitHub repository and submit a PR adding it to the list above.
+If you create an extension, you are welcome to host it in a GitHub repository and submit a PR adding it to the list.

 ## Built-in extensions